GioeleBuriani/past_projects/2018-06_Cryptography_literature_review/README.md

 All the documents are in Italian.

 ## Files
-- **Cryptography - Final Document.pdf**: The final document presented to the graduation committe.
+- **Cryptography - Final Document.pdf**: The final document presented to the graduation committee.
 - **Cryptography - Presentation.pptx**: The presentation slides used at the oral examination for my graduation.